bikash-jha2829/voucher_repo/README.md

 # Testing

-Added testcase for ETL pipeline ( teating creation of spark session and dataframe equality check after transformation) Testcase for API and postgres
+Added testcase for ETL pipeline ( testing creation of spark session and dataframe equality check after transformation)

+Testcase for API and postgres

 Directory : tests

-Comments :
+# Comments :

 Entire applications is divided into 2 microservices ( ETL / Apis) Spark can be run by  microservices over k8s ( can scale based on input data automatically and will be 10X times faster than pandas and python lib)

 Flask rest api for apis operatio

-Things to improve :
+## Things to improve :

 We can improve the failure of rest api cause due to bad input data or can make it more resilient Return Default value in case of Exception in rest apis

-Airflow to run our ETL jobs when we recive the input files (Airflow on K8s)
+**Airflow** to run our ETL jobs when we recive the input files (Airflow on K8s)

-#Sample Run :
+# Sample Run :

 Request: